 About the Pollinator Partnership:

 The Pollinator Partnership is the largest non-profit in the world dedicated exclusively to the protection and promotion of pollinators and their ecosystems.
 The Pollinator Partnership’s mission is to promote the health of pollinators, critical to food and ecosystems, through conservation, education, and research.
 Signature initiatives include the NAPPC (North American Pollinator Protection Campaign), S.H.A.R.E., National Pollinator Week, and the Ecoregional Planting Guides.
-To learn more about the NAPPC and the Pollinator Partnership, visit www.pollinator.org, contact email@example.com, or call 415-362-1137.
+To learn more about the NAPPC and the Pollinator Partnership, visit www.pollinator.org, contact info[at]pollinator.org, or call 415-362-1137.